TolikPylypchuk/SharpHook/src/SharpHook.Testing/README.md

 Other than that, members of `TestGlobalHook` are quite straightforward; the API reference should be viewed for more info.

-If an `IReactiveGlobalHook` is needed for testing, then `ReactiveGlobalHookAdapter` can be used to adapt an instance of `TestGlobalHook`.
+If an `IReactiveGlobalHook` is needed for testing, then `ReactiveGlobalHookAdapter` or `ReactiveUIGlobalHookAdapter` can be used to adapt an instance of `TestGlobalHook`.
 If an `IR3GlobalHook` is needed for testing, then `R3GlobalHookAdapter` can be used to adapt an instance of `TestGlobalHook`.

 ### Test Low-Level Functionality Provider

 If the low-level functionality of SharpHook should be mocked, or mocking should be pushed as far away as possible, then `SharpHook.Testing.TestProvider` can be used.
-It implements every interface in the `SharpHook.Providers` namespace, and as such, it can be used instead of normal low-level functionality providers.
+It implements every interface in the `SharpHook.Providers` namespace, so it can be used instead of normal low-level functionality providers.

 Like `TestProvider`, this class can post events using the `PostEvent` method and dispatch them if `Run` has been called.
 It also contains the `PostedEvents` property.